HexaField/decentralized-agent-coding-framework/plan.md

 **Core elements**

-* **Local Orchestrator (single image):** Runs on each machine, peers with other orchestrators via Tailscale, exposes gRPC/HTTP for scheduling, health, and metrics.
+* **Local Orchestrator (single image):** Runs on each machine, peers with other orchestrators via Tailscale managed by Headscale, exposes gRPC/HTTP for scheduling, health, and metrics.
-* **Tailscale Mesh:** Encrypted overlay that connects orchestrators, cluster nodes, and services without public exposure; ACLs manage who can talk to whom.
+* **Tailscale Mesh (Headscale-controlled):** Encrypted overlay that connects orchestrators, cluster nodes, and services without public exposure; ACLs managed by Headscale control server define who can talk to whom.
-* **Distributed Kubernetes per Organization:** Each org has its own logical/physical cluster (k3s/microk8s/managed K8s); multiple org clusters may co-reside on a host.
+* **Distributed Kubernetes per Organization:** Each org has its own logical/physical cluster managed by Talos; multiple org clusters may co-reside on a host.
 * **Scheduling & Placement:** Orchestrators coordinate capacity announcements (CPU/GPU/mem/tags), negotiate placement across peers, and enforce policies/quotas.
 * **AI-Enhanced Dashboard:** Web UI that aggregates state from orchestrators and clusters (users, agents, nodes, tasks, PRs, health); includes an AI command bar for natural-language control.